ADDICTIONS & COMMUNITY

 - Respite Care

-Your job responsibilities will vary depending on the type of employment you find.
-In most social support agencies, a community support worker is the first point of contact for patients.
-Our graduates can find work as youth support workers, learning assistants, residential relief workers, teen pregnancy workers, family-school liaison officers, addictions support workers, and mental health support workers.
+Your specific job responsibilities will depend on the nature of your employment.
+In most social support agencies, community support workers serve as the initial point of contact for individuals seeking assistance.
+Our graduates can pursue rewarding careers as youth support workers, learning assistants, residential relief workers, teen pregnancy workers, family-school liaison officers, addictions support workers, and mental health support workers.

 Upcoming Start Dates